Frequently Asked Questions

 6. What happens after I have filled out the form and filed it?

-The Transcript Order is docketed at the court where the case was heard and then it gets sent to the Office of Transcript Production or to the Official Court Reporter.
+The Transcript Order is docketed at the court where the case was heard and then it gets sent to the Office of Transcript Operations and Projects or to the Official Court Reporter.
 Once your order is processed, you will be notified by mail of the cost of the transcript and the expected date you will receive it.

 7. Do I need to send money with my transcript order?